 Post Apple Technical Management:

-In the 1990s and up to mid 2008 I worked with a series of companies in Sr. Engineering Management positions including SRI International ("Stanford Research Institute"), Edge Dynamics, RSA Security, Entegrity Solutions, and Hayes Microcomputer Products.
+In the 1990s and up to mid 2008 I worked with a series of companies in Sr. Engineering Management positions including SRI ("Stanford Research Institute"), Edge Dynamics, RSA Security, Entegrity Solutions, and Hayes Microcomputer Products.
 I also had my own independent consulting practice based on a messaging framework I developed privately.
 I named it the Communications Component Architecture (CCA).
 It was used in projects at SRI and other contexts; (see Media page for details).

 Investing in Personal Interests: